kelbyludwig/kel.bz/content/post/lll.md

 ```

 And finally, after we modify our basis `B`, we need to keep our orthogonalized
 basis up-to-date.
-So in line 10, we update `Q`.
+In line 10, we update `Q`.
 This is definitely not the
 most efficient way to keep `Q` up-to-date, but I just copied Wikipedia here so ¯\\_(ツ)_/¯.

 ### The Lovász Condition and the Swap Step